BaccarelliLab/BaccarelliLab.github.io/_pages/AWS.md

 ---
 **[Elastic Compute Cloud](https://aws.amazon.com/ec2/)** <br/>
 <br>EC2 is a scalable, high-performance cloud computing service.
 EC2's customized instances provide capacity for faster analysis of large genomic datasets.
-See the [User Guide for Lab Members](https://s3.amazonaws.com/baccarellilabgithubio/Amazon+Web+Services+(AWS)+-+EC2+Configurations+for+Lab+Members.pdf).
+To easiliy spin up a new instance, a template Amazon Machine Image is developed for lab members to launch and immediately access RStudio and their desired libraries.
+For more details, and to see how to launch your own unique instance, see the [User Guide for Lab Members](https://s3.amazonaws.com/baccarellilabgithubio/Amazon+Web+Services+(AWS)+-+EC2+Configurations+for+Lab+Members.pdf).

 ---
 **[Identity and Access Management](https://aws.amazon.com/iam/)** <br/>